hashicorp/consul/website/source/docs/agent/config-entries/service-router.html.md

 the system behaves as if a router were configured sending all traffic to a service of the same name.

-These control a stage of the [discovery chain](/docs/connect/discovery-chain.html).

 ## Interaction with other Config Entries

+- Service router config entries are a component of [L7 Traffic Management](/docs/connect/l7-traffic-management.html).

 - Service router config entries are restricted to only services that define their protocol as http-based via a corresponding